 This couple's beachy wedding décor highlighted the textures and colors of the water and sand around the venue.
 Since glitzy chandeliers didn't match that aesthetic, Technical Event Company suspended clusters of handwoven lamps from the top of the tent instead.

 Some of the best light fixtures for a wedding are similar to what you might find in your home.
 These hexagonal numbers reflected the couple's modern, minimal style and really let the light shine through.

 Bring the inside out by setting a few stately pieces of furniture on the lawn.
 Suspended chandeliers ensure it feels even more like home.
 This grouping of small, vintage-style stunners really frames the setup.

 Getting hitched in a barn and worried it's not formal enough?
 Urban Chateau Floral proved that hanging floral-covered chandeliers down the middle of the aisle is all you need to do to elevate the vibe.

 A Mix of Old and New

 A combination of round and cubed pale wood light fixtures replaced the traditional crystal chandelier in this reception tent.
-Even though the setting was a historic plantation, the lighting was newer in style for a fresh take.

 Big and Bold